jupyter-server/jupyter_server/docs/source/extending/handlers.rst

         Called when the extension is loaded.

         Args:
-            nb_server_app (NotebookWebApplication): handle to the Notebook webserver instance.
+            nb_server_app: handle to the Notebook webserver instance.
         """
         web_app = nb_server_app.web_app
         host_pattern = '.*$'